DarryanM/SEM_Group4/use-cases/Use-case-7.md

 ### Trigger

-A request for All cities in a region Population information is sent to the Organisation.
+A request for All Cities in the World Population information is sent to the Research Department.

 ## MAIN SUCCESS SCENARIO

-1. The Organisation  request All cities in the world Population Report.
+1. Organisation request All Cities in the world Population information .
-2. The Data Analyst capture the information for all the cities in the world for the organisation.
+2. Data Analyst Captures specifics of Population information required.
-3. The Data Analyst extract report sorted from largest to smallest population.
+3. Data Analyst able to extract report of All Cities in the world Population information .
-4. The Data Analyst provides report to the organisation
+4. Data Analyst provides report to organisation.

 ## EXTENSIONS